 |School mission and unique qualities (as provided by the school):|

 Centre College offers its students a world of opportunities, highlighted by the nation's premier study abroad program.
 Centre's personalized approach means that most international study includes at least one Centre professor. / Approximately 85 percent of students study abroad at least once during their four years at Centre.
-In the Class of 2012, the most recent graduating class, 22 percent spent two terms abroad, while 6 percent managed three terms.
+In the Class of 2012, the most recent graduating class, 24 percent spent two terms abroad, while 6 percent managed three or more terms.
 Centre offers nine permanent, semester-long residential programs: in England, Scotland, Northern Ireland, France, Spain, Yucatan, China, and Japan.
-Short CentreTerm programs in January explore an ever-increasing number of countries; in 2013 students will study in Barbados, Borneo, China, Ghana, the Holy Land, and Italy, among others.
+Short CentreTerm programs in January explore an ever-increasing number of countries; in 2013 students studied in Barbados, Borneo, China, Ghana, Israel, and Italy, among others.
 There are also summer programs, as well as a formal internship program associated with Centre-in-the-Yucatan.
-In order that financial need should not prevent study abroad, Centre also offers additional financial aid specifically for international study. / The College considers study abroad to be so integral to a Centre education that it is a component of the Centre Commitment: study abroad, an internship, and graduation in four years' guaranteed, or Centre will provide up to one more year of tuition for free.
-(No one has yet claimed the free year, but the internships have helped many students find their first post-graduation jobs.) / Centre's stellar academic experience (including three Goldwater winners in the last five years) and its exceptional commitment to remaining affordable is made possible in part by legions of devoted alumni.
+In order that financial need should not prevent study abroad, Centre also offers additional financial aid specifically for international study. / The College considers study abroad to be so integral to a Centre education that it is a component of the Centre Commitment: study abroad, an internship or research opportunity, and graduation in four years guaranteed, or Centre will provide up to one more year of tuition for free.
+(No one has yet claimed the free year, but the internships have helped many students find their first post-graduation jobs.) / Centre's stellar academic experience (including three Goldwater winners in the last five years and a recent Boren Scholar) and its exceptional commitment to remaining affordable is made possible in part by legions of devoted alumni.
 For 31 consecutive years, more than half of living alumni have made an annual gift to the College. / And after graduation?
-Centre students enjoy extraordinary success, with entrance to top graduate and professional schools, prestigious fellowships for further study abroad (Rhodes, Rotary, Fulbright), and rewarding jobs (on average, 97 percent are employed or in advanced study within 10 months of graduation). / Centre is a place where important conversations occur'in and out of the classroom.
-In 2012, for the second time in a dozen years, Centre's Norton Center for the Arts will be the setting for the nation's only Vice Presidential Debate.
+Centre students enjoy extraordinary success, with entrance to top graduate and professional schools, prestigious fellowships for further study abroad (Rhodes, Rotary, Fulbright), and rewarding jobs (on average, 97 percent are employed or in advanced study within 10 months of graduation). / Centre is a place where important conversations occur in and out of the classroom.
+In 2012, for the second time in a dozen years, Centre's Norton Center for the Arts was the setting for the nation's only Vice Presidential Debate.
 Even in years without a vice presidential debate, the Norton Center features an amazing array of high-profile arts performances and speakers.
-Recent visits have featured the legendary Vienna Philharmonic, astounding Blue Man Group, and Nobel prize-winner Elie Wiesel.
+Recent visits have featured the Vienna Philharmonic, Yo-Yo Ma and the Silk Road Ensemble, the Blue Man Group, and Nobel prize-winner Elie Wiesel.
 Be it through master classes with visiting artists or escorting speakers around campus, Centre students regularly engage with the most eminent in their fields.

 |School type||private, coed college|